 Originally from Brooklyn, NY, volunteer Stephanie Figueroa grew up in Florida, raised two children, and managed her own gift shop.
 Presently, Stephanie is a Pet Therapy Program volunteer, who brings in Chester MacDougal, a Swiss Mountain dog, every week.
 Chester is well known for his cowboy hat and western attire.

 Stephanie has always been active in volunteer work, particularly with the Humane Society and the ASPCA.
-Before coming to MCH, Stephanie and Chester visited nursing homes, but her goal was always to volunteer at MCH.
+Before coming to NCH, Stephanie and Chester visited nursing homes, but her goal was always to volunteer at NCH.
 The patients react very positively towards Chester when he enters a room, and Stephanie also enjoys seeing the delight on the faces of the doctors, nurses and family members.
 Seeing Stephanie and Chester is a great distraction for the kids, who take their medications or shots much more easily with these special visitors in the room.

-Every Monday, volunteer Katherine Wedekind and her dog Sophie, participate in the Pet Therapy program at Miami Children's Hospital.
+Every Monday, volunteer Katherine Wedekind and her dog Sophie, participate in the Pet Therapy program at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 Originally from Indiana, Katherine moved to Florida about 15 years ago.
 Katherine has been a flight attendant for the past 13 years and is a former social worker and adoption counselor.
 Katherine’s husband was involved in the Pet Therapy program at various nursing homes.
-Katherine felt that her love for children and her love for Sophie could be incorporated into a rewarding experience at Miami Children's Hospital.
+Katherine felt that her love for children and her love for Sophie could be incorporated into a rewarding experience at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 “I love seeing the smile on the children’s faces when I walk into a room,” Katherine says.
 “This past week, a little boy remembered Sophie from a previous visit, and it was so heart warming to see the joy on his face when he saw Sophie again.”
 Katherine loves the fact that parents are so appreciative of her and Sophie’s visits, and the staff always greets her with warmth and enthusiasm.
-The Community and Volunteer Resource Department (CVR) presently has 14 Pet Therapy dogs that volunteer at MCH on a weekly basis.
+The Community and Volunteer Resource Department (CVR) presently has 14 Pet Therapy dogs that volunteer at NCH on a weekly basis.
 CVR feels fortunate to have such a loyal, dedicated, and compassionate group of volunteers make a difference for hospitalized children every day.